Purpose

 Detailed Description

-This is a Phase 2a randomized, double-blind, placebo-controlled clinical trial to evaluate the safety and efficacy of AT1001 for use in children and young adults with symptoms of Long COVID in the setting of SARS-CoV-2 antigenemia.
-Eligible participants (N= 48) will be treated with AT1001 (n= 32) or matching placebo (n= 16) orally four times a day (QID) for 21 days.
-The study will consist of three phases: I. Baseline Screening Visit After obtaining informed consent and before starting treatment with Larazotide or placebo, an initial study visit will be conducted in person to confirm subject eligibility.
-Subjects will be asked complete a baseline Symptom Burden Questionnaire™ for Long COVID (SBQ™-LC) to assess organ involvement and symptom severity.
-During this screening visit, a venous blood sample will be obtained to, among other things, assess for Spike antigenemia and confirm subject eligibility.
-Additional study procedures occurring during the baseline/screening phase of this study are outlined in Section 6 of this protocol.
-Candidates who are found not to meet inclusion criteria, or those who meet ≥1 exclusion criteria will be terminated from the study and will therefore not be treated with AT1001 or placebo.
-II.
-Treatment phase Patients who meet inclusion criteria as stated in Section 4 of this protocol will be treated with AT1001 or matching placebo at a dose of 250 μg or 500 μg for 21 days.
+This is a Phase 2a randomized, double-blind, placebo-controlled clinical trial to evaluate the safety and efficacy of AT1001 for use in children and adults with symptoms of Long COVID.
+Eligible participants (N= 150) will be treated with AT1001 (n= 100) or matching placebo (n= 50) orally four times a day (QID for 21 days).
+The study will consist of two phases: I. Baseline Visit and Treatment phase After confirming subject eligibility, a licensed physician investigator will obtain informed consent.
+Subjects will be asked to complete baseline surveys (SBQ™-LC, PedsQL, and Symptom Severity Survey) to assess organ involvement and symptom severity.
+A venous blood sample will be obtained to, among other things, assess for SARS COV-2 antigenemia (such as Spike protein) and obtain a comprehensive metabolic panel and liver function test.
+Patients who meet inclusion criteria will be treated with AT1001 or matching placebo at a dose of 250 μg or 500 μg for 21 days.
 Drug dose will be determined by weight: patients <25.0 kg will receive 250 μg of Larazotide or Placebo, and patients ≥25.0 kg will receive 500 μg of Larazotide or Placebo.
 Randomization and initial dosing will occur on Visit 1 (Day 1).
 Visits will then occur on a weekly basis during the treatment phase and will consist of data and/or specimen collection.
 Visit 2 (Week 1) and Visit 3 (Week 2) will take place virtually and will not involve sample collection.
 Once the subject has completed 21 days of dosing, Visit 4 (Week 3) will take place in person and require the collection of blood, stool and nasal swabs.
-Further detail of study procedures during the treatment phase is provided in Section 6 of this protocol.
-III.
+II.
 Follow-up phase Patients will have two additional virtual follow-up visits after completing their 21-day course of treatment with the study drug.
 The first follow up visit will occur one week after completing the study drug (ie. at week 4), and the second will occur one month later (ie. at week 8).
 Week 8 visit will serve as the end of study visit.
 Biospecimens will not be collected during the follow-up phase.
-Safety monitoring, including physical examination, vitals, and clinical laboratory testing will be performed during the screening phase and after completion of treatment.
+Safety monitoring, including physical examination, vitals, and clinical laboratory testing will be performed during the baseline phase and after completion of treatment.
 Adverse events and concomitant medications will be recorded during the entire study.
 Total duration of the participants' participation in the study is approximately 8 weeks (with 21 days treatment period).
-Total duration of the study is projected to be 12-36 months, dependent on enrollment timeline.
+Total duration of the study is projected to be roughly 42 months, dependent on enrollment timeline.

 Notice